SudoMagicCode/SudoSignals/docs/docs/v2/gettingStarted/040-connectToTheDashboard.md

 ![Client 004](/img/client-configuration/v2-client-config-004.png)

-:::info Code Regeneraiton
+:::info Note

-The code will regenerate when....
+If you delete your machine from the dashboard, a new verification code will be generated.

 :::